- Netflix manages to have almost the same interface on a huge variety of devices that are able to connect to it.

 - Restart Google Chrome and see if this fixed the issue.

-We hope that at least one of our solutions helped you fix the Netflix audio sync issue.
+We hope that at least one of our solutions helped you fix the Netflix sound delay.
 If you found this article to be of help, leave a comment in the comment section below.